August 12, 2026, will be unforgettable

 Scan the QR codes and let the GPS guide you

-Santa Bárbara Hermitage: A View Very Close to the Village.
+Santa Bárbara Hermitage: A very close view of the village.
 Just 500 meters from Puertomingalvo, the Santa Bárbara Hermitage offers an easily accessible option to enjoy the eclipse.
-Strategically located outside the village walls, this spot will give you a clear view of the horizon where the sun will begin its dance with the moon.
-A short and simple walk will take you to this natural viewpoint, ideal for those seeking convenience without giving up a privileged perspective of the beginning and development of the partial eclipse and the total phase, with the medieval village as a backdrop.
+Strategically located outside the wall, this spot will provide you with a clear view of the horizon where the sun will begin its dance with the moon.
+A short and simple walk will take you to this natural viewpoint, ideal for those seeking comfort without giving up a privileged perspective of the start and development of the partial eclipse and the total phase, with the medieval village as a backdrop.

 An Essential Guide from the Center for Studies of Physics of the Cosmos of Aragon (CEFCA)